gradle/provider-api-migration-testbed/README.md

 -rw-r--r--   1 lptr  staff  128 Jun  3 18:04 maven-metadata.xml.sha512
 ```

-Now we can invoke Gradle Next and tell it to use the old API to compile the build logic in `test-project`, and then upgrade the resulting bytecode to work with Gradle Next's API:
+Now we can invoke Gradle Next and tell it to use the old API to compile the build logic in `test-project`:

 ```shell
 $ cd ../test-project